 DV Advocacy Training

 Survivors of domestic violence face unique barriers and challenges to living safer and healthier lives.
 Our 20-hour Domestic Violence Advocacy and Volunteer Training provides volunteers and partner agencies with the specialized training needed to begin the important work of serving survivors.
 Offered at least once a year, the training is mandatory for anyone volunteering in a direct service role.
+Our next training will take place in Spring 2021.

 - History of the DV movement.